TommasoBelluzzo/BaselTools/README.md

 ## BaselCCR

 The tool can be run by executing the `BaselCCR.m` script.
-The underlying calculations are based on the `SA-CCR` model defined within the `BCBS 279` document (https://www.bis.org/publ/bcbs279.htm), but the application also offers the option to compute the counterparty credit risk exposures using the `Simplified SA-CCR` as per `CRR II` european regulatory framework.
+The underlying calculations are based on the `SA-CCR` model defined within the [BCBS 279](https://www.bis.org/publ/bcbs279.htm), but the application also offers the option to compute the counterparty credit risk exposures using the `Simplified SA-CCR` as per `CRR II` european regulatory framework.

 ![BaselCCR](https://i.imgur.com/8Ct2fRo.png)

 ## BaselOP

 The tool can be run by executing the `BaselOP.m` script.
-The underlying calculations are based on the `SMA` model defined within the `BCBS 356` document (https://www.bis.org/bcbs/publ/d356.htm).
+The underlying calculations are based on the `SMA` model defined within the [BCBS 356](https://www.bis.org/bcbs/publ/d356.htm).
 The application offers the opportunity to compare the `SMA` capital requirements with those produced by the obsolete `Basel II` approaches defined in `BCBS 128` (https://www.bis.org/publ/bcbs128.htm): the `Basic Indicator Approach`, the `Standardised Approach` and the `Alternative Standardised Approach`.

 ![BaselOP](https://i.imgur.com/6fXg9fB.png)